The Freshest Boy: Plot

 The story centers around a boy and his discouragement while attending a preparatory school.
 The boy, Basil Duke Lee, is characterized as naive and dreamy.
-He is thus treated as an outcast among his peers as well as by the school's administrators.
+As a result, he is treated as an outcast among his peers and by the school's administrators.

 Lee's naivete is contrasted with the experienced perspective of an upperclassman, Lewis Crum.
 Crum resents Lee's carefree nature and his lack of commitment to tradition.
 The two boys develop a competitive relationship, and it becomes clear that Lee is internally adjusted to the environment while outwardly aloof and unhappy.
 Unlike Lee, however, Crum comes from wealth, which gives him a palpable advantage at the school.

-Lee is castigated by the school's headmaster over his low grades.
+The school's headmaster castigates Lee for his low grades.
 As the story progresses, it becomes evident that Lee's family is not wealthy; he is one of the "poorest boys in a rich school."
 This causes him obvious shame, and the story's focus shifts to his hopes for an off–campus excursion to New York City.
-Instead he ventures out to a suburb and interacts with a boy who seems to have some type of emotional disability.
+Instead, he ventures out to a suburb and interacts with a boy who seems to have some type of emotional disability.

-Escaping the stifling atmosphere of the school, Lee finally goes to New York City, and has lunch at the Manhattan Hotel; while there he reads a letter from his mother.
+Escaping the stifling atmosphere of the school, Lee finally goes to New York City and has lunch at the Manhattan Hotel; while there, he reads a letter from his mother.
 The theme of homesickness is evident throughout the work.
-The letter informs Lee that he will be going abroad and will thus not be attending the school anymore.
+The letter informs Lee that he will be going abroad and will therefore no longer attend the school.
 Initially, he is elated by the news.

 The last section of the story takes place within the theater as Lee's thoughts turn to his future.
 He feels that, like actors following the course of a play, he has a destiny.
-Although he seeks to escape the turgid atmosphere of the preparatory school, he also believes that he must actualize his fate including college.
+Although he seeks to escape the preparatory school's turgid atmosphere, he also believes he must fulfill his fate, including college.
 After the play, the school official who accompanies him becomes intoxicated and falls asleep.
-When returning to the school, Lee is called a nickname but he is not ashamed, nor mortified by the prospect of being an outcast any longer.
-He realizes that he is accepted, to the point where it will serve his needs, and falls asleep satisfied.
+When he returns to the school, Lee is called a nickname, but he is not ashamed or mortified by the prospect of being an outcast any longer.
+He realizes he is accepted, to the point that it serves his needs, and falls asleep satisfied.

 History

-The story was written when Fitzgerald was arguably at the height of his creative powers.
-It is part of The Basil and Josephine Stories, and was composed during the period when he also was writing his novel Tender is the Night.
-Some of Basil Duke Lee's details resemble Fitzgerald's own including growing up in the Midwest.
-The story, like many which Fitzgerald wrote at the time, was well received by readers.
+Fitzgerald wrote the story when he was arguably at the height of his creative powers.
+It is part of The Basil and Josephine Stories, and was composed during the period when he was also writing his novel Tender is the Night.
+Some details of Basil Duke Lee resemble Fitzgerald's own, including growing up in the Midwest.
+Like many of Fitzgerald's stories at the time, it was well received by readers.